Do Ovulation Apps Work? Evidence, Limits & Better Ways to Time Intercourse

 Are ovulation apps accurate?

-Are LH tests better?
+Are LH tests better than apps?

 How often should we have sex when trying?